Tyler Perry, Clintons attend memorial for actor Cicely Tyson

 The memorial service Tuesday came a day after hundreds of admirers of the pioneering Black actor lined up outside the church for a public viewing.
 Some said they had come from as far as Atlanta or Los Angeles to be there.

-Also in attendance for the service is Valerie Simpson of the duo Ashford & Simpson.
+Also in attendance for the service are gospel singer Bebe Winans and Valerie Simpson of the duo Ashford & Simpson.

+During the ceremony, the sun broke through the clouds and the temperature rose past 40 for the first time in the snowy city more than a week.

 Tyson died Jan.
 28. The New York-born actor was 96.